Updated: 2011-08-12 11:09

 Young Swedish entrepreneur's online social networking website is aimed at China's rich

-There is a major demand from well-heeled Chinese to network with their peers, according to Swedish native Svante Jerling, co-founder of P1.cn, an exclusive social networking site.
+There is a major demand from well-heeled Chinese to network with their peers, according to Swedish native Svante Jerling, an exclusive social networking site.

 "During the global economic crisis, China did not only survive, it expanded.
 This is the place to be when it comes to dealing with luxury consumption," he says.